-Dr. Sachs had worked with many couples to improve their relationship and minimize the impact of ADHD on the couple.
+Dr. Sachs had worked with many couples to improve their relationship and minimize any negative impact of ADHD on the couple.
 He wrote the book Helping Your Husband with ADHD.

 Relationships tend to suffer the pressure and strains of everyday life—especially if one partner has ADD/ADHD.
 Do these problems sound like you or your partner?

 Difficulty listening and paying attention.
 An individual with ADHD may “zone out” or talk out of turn, making it difficult to communicate.
-It can also cause the partner to feel as though what he or she has to say doesn’t matter or isn’t valued.
+It can also cause the partner to feel as though what they have to say doesn’t matter or isn’t valued.